 City living is not conducive to cat furniture

 If you’re looking for something other than a standard cat bed to put in your home, consider trying a Cat Crib Hammock.
-You can put this beneath a chair with legs and provide a comfy bed for your cat where she can feel safe.
-I personally have never tried these, but I have been considering getting one or two.
+You can attach this to a chair’s legs and provide a comfy bed for your cat where she can feel safe.
+I personally have never tried these, but I have considered getting one or two.

 Where you take it from there is up to you and your cat.
 As long as you anchor the stair rail brackets into studs, the shelves are more than sturdy enough for your cats.
 The stair rail brackets also take up much less room on the wall than standard shelf brackets.

-These shelves may also help keep her from climbing on your bookshelves, desk, dresser, etc., and knocking things off.
+These shelves may also help keep her from climbing on your furniture and knocking things off.
 Because they’re specifically for her, you may be able to train her to stay off your furniture more easily because she’ll have her own sets of shelves that cater to her climbing instinct.

 Our cats love their shelves.
-We have four cats, and enough space on the shelves for them to climb up high and get away from each other.
-They like to survey their domains, sleep, and even eat on these shelves.
+We have three cats and enough space on the shelves for them to climb up high and get away from each other.
+They like to survey their domains, sleep, and even eat their meals on these shelves.
 I highly recommend them if you can put holes in your walls.

 If you like plants but don’t like it that your cat knocks the pots over repeatedly, or you have to choose between planters and cat furniture, a planter from Pets Best Products might help.
 This particular planter is modern and stylish, and has a space inside for a cat bed.
 You can have your larger planters and your cat beds without sacrificing too much space this way.

-I personally would love some of those planters, but we both seem to have brown thumbs.
+I personally would love some of those planters, but I seem to have a brown thumb.

 Long story short, there are tons of options for people living in small spaces with their kitties.
 A small space doesn’t mean you can’t have much cat furniture – it just means you have to get creative with it.